Ahmed-Nagi1/Social_Media_Api/README.md

    cd Social_Media_Api
    ```
 2. **Set Up Environment Variables**:
-   Make sure to copy the `.env.local` or `.env.production` files into the `.envs` directory and update them with your configurations.
+   Make sure to copy the `.env/.local` or `.env/.production` files into the `.envs` directory and update them with your configurations.
 Here's an updated version of the **3.
 Build and Run Docker Containers** section in English with the differentiation between development and production environments:

 ---